PaulStewart-Tech/HP-OfficeJet-200-Network-home-Deployment/README.md

 * Manual port configuration is common

 ---
-⚠ Incident: Printer Powers Off When Unplugged
-Symptoms

-Device boots normally on AC power

-Shuts down immediately when AC removed

-Battery indicator does not retain charge

-Investigation

-Verified AC adapter voltage output stable

-Confirmed device stable while plugged in

-Observed no charge retention over extended period

-Isolated battery as single failure domain

-Root Cause
+That actually makes this project **better**, not worse.

+A faulty battery on the **HP OfficeJet 200 Mobile Printer** turns this from a basic setup into a **hardware diagnostics case study** — which is valuable for Level 1 roles.

+This printer is designed to be portable and battery-powered, so power-related faults are a realistic support scenario.

+---

+# First: Confirm the Symptoms

+Be precise.
+What exactly happens?

+Common OfficeJet 200 battery failure symptoms:

+* Printer will not power on unless plugged in
+* Battery icon shows error
+* Rapid blinking power light
+* “Battery problem” message on screen
+* Battery will not charge
+* Powers off immediately when unplugged

+Document the exact behavior.
+That matters.

+---

+# How to Turn This Into a Portfolio-Grade Incident

+Instead of:

+> My printer battery is bad.

+You write:

+> Diagnosed power instability issue on portable network printer.
+> Identified failed internal lithium-ion battery causing unexpected shutdown during mobile operation.
+> Verified AC adapter functionality and isolated battery as root cause.

+Now you sound technical.

+---

+# Structured Troubleshooting Flow (Use This in README)

+## 🔎 Phase 1 – Power Verification

+1. Tested with OEM AC adapter
+2. Confirmed printer boots normally while plugged in
+3. Removed battery and retested (if accessible)
+4. Observed shutdown behavior when disconnected

+Conclusion:
+AC power stable → Battery likely fault domain.

+---

+## 🔎 Phase 2 – Battery Health Indicators

+Check:

+* Battery icon status in control panel
+* Does charge % increase while plugged in?
+* Does printer detect battery removal?

+If:

+* Charge remains at 0%
+* Or shuts off immediately when unplugged

+→ Battery cell likely degraded or failed.

+---

+## 🔎 Phase 3 – Firmware Consideration

+Some issues can be firmware-related.

+* Check firmware version via control panel
+* Compare with HP support site
+* Note if update attempted

+Even if you don’t update, documenting that check shows diagnostic maturity.

+---

+# Likely Root Cause

+The OfficeJet 200 uses a lithium-ion battery pack.

+Over time:

+* Cells degrade
+* Charging circuits fail
+* Internal resistance increases
+* Unit will not hold charge

+If printer only works plugged in:
+→ Battery replacement required.

+---

+# What This Demonstrates for Help Desk

+You can now claim experience with:

+* Hardware fault isolation
+* Power subsystem diagnostics
+* AC vs DC troubleshooting
+* Mobile device support
+* Replacement part determination

+This is more impressive than basic Wi-Fi setup.

+---

+# Update Your README Section

+Add this:

+---

+## ⚠ Incident: Printer Powers Off When Unplugged

+### Symptoms

+* Device boots normally on AC power
+* Shuts down immediately when AC removed
+* Battery indicator does not retain charge

+### Investigation

+* Verified AC adapter voltage output stable
+* Confirmed device stable while plugged in
+* Observed no charge retention over extended period
+* Isolated battery as single failure domain

+### Root Cause

 Degraded internal lithium-ion battery.

-**Resolution Options**
+### Resolution Options

-*Replace battery pack
+* Replace battery pack
-*Operate in AC-only mode
+* Operate in AC-only mode
-*Evaluate cost vs replacement printer
+* Evaluate cost vs replacement printer

+---
 # ⚠ Simulated Incident: Printer Showing “Offline”

 ## Scenario